MerginMaps/mobile/INSTALL.md

     ![image](https://user-images.githubusercontent.com/22449698/166630970-a776576f-c505-4265-b4c8-ffbe212c6745.png)
 - If for all projects the OSM layer fails to load the `QGIS_QUICK_DATA_PATH` is probably wrong
   - Check where the projects are getting created
-  - Either change the path to point to `app/android/assets/qgis-data` of the project directory
+  - And change the path to point to `app/android/assets/qgis-data` of the build directory
+- If images in feature forms are not getting loaded it's again probably problem with `QGIS_QUICK_DATA_PATH`
+  - Use absolute path instead of relative path
+  - Make sure it's targeting **build** directory

 # 9. Auto Testing